 Ithaca’s Gorges Waterfalls

 Did you know Ithaca has over 150 waterfalls within 10 miles?!
 YES, this is 100% true and some are even flowing and cascading right through the center of Cornell University and Downtown Ithaca.
-Undoubtedly., one of the best things to do in Ithaca is chase the waterfalls during your visit.
+Undoubtedly, one of the best things to do in Ithaca is chase the waterfalls during your visit, and where you can find some of the best waterfalls in New York!

 We had a bit of jealousy towards the students at Cornell University who get to casually walk to class through campus passing magnificent waterfalls every day.
 There are actually short cuts through campus using pedestrian suspension bridges hanging over waterfalls!